uoft-lgcu/lgcu.ca/resources.md

 permalink: /resources/
 ---

-Note: This page is under construction, and may contain broken links or incomplete information.

 Are there any resources you've found helpful that aren't listed on this page?
 Let us know using [the LGCU website issues form](https://gitreports.com/issue/uoft-lgcu/uoft-lgcu.github.io "LGCU website issues form")!

 **On This Page**